snyk/snyk-azure-pipelines-task/README.md

 This extension requires that Node.js and npm be installed on the build agent.
 These are available by default on all Microsoft-hosted build agents.
 However, if you are using a self-hosted build agent, you may need to explicitly activate Node.js and npm and ensure they are in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
 This can be done using the [NodeTool task from Microsoft](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/node-js?view=azure-devops) prior to the `SnykSecurityScan` task in your pipeline.

 ## How to use the Snyk task for Azure DevOps Pipelines
-1. Install the extension
+1. Install the [extension](https://marketplace.visualstudio.com/items?itemName=Snyk.snyk-security-scan) into your Azure DevOps environment.
 2. Configure a service connection endpoint with your Snyk token.
 This is done at the project level.
 In Azure DevOps, go to Project settings -> Service connections -> New service connection -> Snyk Authentication.
 Give your service connection and enter a valid Snyk Token.
-3. With an Azure DevOps Pipeline, add the Snyk task and configure it as required per the details and examples below.
+3. Within an Azure DevOps Pipeline, add the Snyk Security Scan task and configure it according to your needs according to details and examples below.

 ## Task Parameters